AresMUSH/ares-discord/README.md

 Make sure the bot is running on your game server.

-Type `ps -aux | grep node` in the server shell and you should see an entry like this:
+Type `ps -aux | grep bot.js` in the server shell and you should see an entry like this:

     ares      1234  0.0  1.8 1089216 37520 ?
 Sl   Jul24   2:40 node bot.js